alekslitvinenk/IMDb-searcher/README.md

 # 🍿 IMDb-searcher

-Searches information in IMDb datasets
+Simple tool to search information in IMDb datasets.
+This solution comes with bundled web-app with UI

 ## Quick Guide